tabreturn/tabreturn.portfolio/_posts/2018-06-01-permu-pong.md

 nonfeature: true
 ---

-A Pong of many permutations.

-Provides multiple input and game parameters, allowing students to generate random variations of Pong by playing with different combinations of Processing variables and Arduino inputs.
+Provides multiple input and game parameters, allowing users to generate random variations of Pong by playing with different combinations of Processing variables and Arduino inputs.